intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/online-serving.md

 ## Start Feature Service

 1. Prepare the feature config file, which includes the redis configurations used in the nearline stage.
-You can refer to [Feature Service Config Template](#feature-service-config-template)
+You can refer to [Feature Service Config Template](#feature-service-config-template). **Note** that we use the bind mount to mount the current directory into /opt/work/mnt in the container, so paths in the config file should start with `mnt/`
 2. Put the config file under the current directory.
    ```
     └── $(pwd)